 Credit: Justin Simoni

 For external pockets, we'll use a variety of common items to get a feel of their carrying capacity.
-Oftentimes external pockets are open-ended, so the exact volume is difficult to report, as what constitutes the pocket being “full” is subjective For center and side pockets, we normally use smartwarter bottles; for hip belt pockets, we utilize the Clif Bar.
+Oftentimes external pockets are open-ended, so the exact volume is difficult to report, as what constitutes the pocket being “full” is subjective.
+For center and side pockets, we normally use Smartwarter bottles; for hip belt pockets, we use Clif Bars.

-We utilize smartwater bottles for external side, center, and bottom pockets, as well as Clif Bars for hip belt pockets, to give you a visual idea on the carrying capacity of these pockets.
+We utilize Smartwater bottles for external side, center, and bottom pockets, as well as Clif Bars for hip belt pockets, to give you a visual idea of the carrying capacity of these pockets.

 Ping pong balls ruled the roost when measuring the internal volume.